-As of April 16, 2019, two of the six seats on our Board of Directors are occupied by independent external directors, with the result that independent external directors account of one-third of the Board of Directors.
+As of April 16, 2021, three of the seven seats on our Board of Directors are occupied by independent external directors, with the result that independent external directors account for 42.9% of the Board of Directors.

 Moving forward, we view as a priority the recruitment of persons who will bring added diversity that strengthens the functioning and effectiveness of the Board of Director in line with our business strategy development and the changing needs of society.

-Independence Standards and Qualification for Independent Directors
+Principle 4.9 Independence Standards and Qualification for Independent Directors